 Your integration projects should be focused on bringing those systems together and improving the customer experience.
 Rather than, simply integrating existing systems for the sake of ‘efficiency’ or ‘capability’.
 By researching, documenting and validating these aspects of your work, you can increase your focus on creating value through technology and integration and gain more support from the wider business for the changes and improvements you want to make.

 As mentioned, a strategy is not a to do list.
 Instead, in needs to be a structured way of articulating what you are going to do, why it should be and done and then a simple illustration of how… but the finer details of that can be reserved for the project managers and so on.

 So, how do you put together and present a strong strategy for service integration?
-It starts with researching and understanding what the business is working on, then documenting that in a such a way that the key stakeholders in the business can look at, review and confidently say “YES!
-IT gets what we are trying to do!”
+It starts with researching and understanding what the business is working on, then documenting that in a such a way that the key stakeholders in the business can look at it, review it and confidently say “YES!
+Our IT gets what we are trying to do!”

 From there, you want to understand which systems, teams and processes you are using which are currently underpinning the success of these major business goals.
-The next assessment to document from there, is where do these existing systems need great integration and connectivity to perform better?
-But demonstrating back to the business that by investing in the connectivity between their CRM, Marketing platform and eCommerce technology, you can greatly improve the business metrics that matter to them most, you will get by and support for the work you want to do.
+The next assessment to document from there, is where do these existing systems need integration and connectivity to perform better?
+By demonstrating back to the business that investing in connectivity between their CRM, Marketing platform and eCommerce technology, you can greatly improve the business metrics that matter most, you will get the support for the work you want to do.